Soul22238/EECS487GroupProject/README.md

 python test_ds1000.py --model gemini-1.5-flash-TrimmedInstruction2CodesBase-1000-answers
 ```
-There should be a generated gemini-1.5-flash-TrimmedInstruction2CodesBase-1000-result.txt in the results folder.
+A gemini-1.5-flash-TrimmedInstruction2CodesBase-1000-result.txt file should be generated in the results folder.
-All the summarized accuracies are in the results folder.
+All the summarized accuracy data can be found within the results folder.